Coatings – why do we use them in our horse feed?

 Oil coatings ensure feeds are very low in sugar

 Where oil is used as a coating, the product is very low in sugar, with Hi-Fi Molasses Free, for example, containing only 2.5% sugar, which is naturally occurring in the alfalfa and straw.
-This is about 10 times less than the sugar level found in a low-energy mix.
+This is about 10 times less than the sugar level found in a typical UK grass hay.

 When high levels of oil are added, it provides lots of calories in a slow-release form.
 This is why Alfa-A Oil contains as much energy as a competition or conditioning mix but can be fed, if necessary, to a horse on box rest because it is so safe.